ERC_CRUSLID.html

 Valentin Bonnet Gibet worked on the formation of the Martian crust and the Martian dichotomy as a PhD student and post-doc.
 He is now a post-doc at the DLR in Berlin.

-Alexandra Le Contellec is PhD student working on magma ascent below craters in the crust of Venus, Mars and the Moon.
+Alexandra Le Contellec worked on magma ascent below craters in the crust of Venus, Mars and the Moon, she is now a post-doc at the University of Arizona.

-Madison Borrelli visited our group at ENS Lyon for 5 months from Arizona State University thanks to a Chateaubriand fellowship.
+Madison Borrelli visited our team from ASU for 5 months thanks to a Chateaubriand fellowship.
 She worked on the spreading of Venus pancake domes as part of her PhD.
+She is now a post-doc at Georgia Tech.

 Kathryn Dodds is a post-doc working on the formation of the lunar crust from a slushy magma ocean.